abvee/asus-s15-vivobook-oled/power-saving/README.md

 `GRUB_CMDLINE_LINUX_DEFAULT="intel_pstate=disable mem_sleep_default=deep
 nmi_watchdog=0"`
 ### intel\_pstate=disable
+This has to do with drivers controlling cpu frequency.
+By default, most kernels will use the `intel_pstate` driver.
+Usually, a fallback driver is `acpi_cpufreq`.

 Intel Pstate on this laptop is a large pile of horse shit.
 For one, `cpupower` settings don't work (see later section on cpupower).
 The CPU is constantly stuck at a minimum frequency of 3.1 GHz, and